-The magic of the corpse flower comes from its great size - it is largest unbranched inflorescence in the plant kingdom.
-When it went on display, the plans were between 2 and 3 feet tall.
+The allure of the corpse flower comes from its great size (it is the largest unbranched inflorescence in the plant kingdom), powerful stink, and fleeting presence.
+The plants frequently grow up to 8 feet tall in cultivation.
 Referred to as the corpse flower or stinky plant, its putrid smell is most potent during peak bloom at night into the early morning.
 The odor is often compared to the stench of rotting flesh.
-The inflorescence also generates heat, which allows the stench to travel further.
-This combination of heat and smell efficiently attracts pollinators, such as carrion beetles and flies, from across long distances.
+The inflorescence (a collection of flowers acting as one) also generates heat, which allows the stench to travel further.
+This combination of heat and smell efficiently lures corpse-attracted pollinators, such as carrion beetles and flies, from across long distances.

 The corpse flower does not have an annual blooming cycle.
 The bloom emerges from, and energy is stored in, a huge underground stem called a "corm."
 The plant blooms only when sufficient energy is accumulated, making time between flowering unpredictable, spanning from a few years to more than a decade.
 It requires very special conditions, including warm day and night temperatures and high humidity, making botanic gardens well suited to support this strange plant outside of its natural range.

 This plant is native to the tropical rainforests of Sumatra, Indonesia, and first became known to science in 1878.
-In its natural habitat, the titan arum can grow up to 12 feet tall.
+In its natural habitat, the corpse flower can grow up to 12 feet tall.
 Public viewings of this unique plant have occurred a limited number of times in the United States.
-The U.S. Botanic Garden previously displayed blooming titan arums in 2003, 2005 and 2007, 2010, 2013, and 2016.
+The U.S. Botanic Garden has displayed blooming corpse flowers in 2003, 2005, 2007, 2010, 2013, 2016, and 2017 (three blooms).

 Chemistry of its smell